PowerGridModel/power-grid-model/docs/index.md

 The core of the library is written in C++.
 Currently, it supports the following calculations:

-* Symmetric and asymmetric power flow calculation with Newton-Raphson method and linear method
+* Symmetric and asymmetric power flow calculation with Newton-Raphson method, iterative current method and linear method
 * Symmetric and asymmetric state estimation with iterative linear method

+For various conversions to the power-grid-model, refer to the [power-grid-model-io](https://github.com/alliander-opensource/power-grid-model-io) repository.

 ## Install from PyPI